yearico

 The Compensation Policy ("the Policy") of the Bank aims at the Bank's philosophy to recruit, motivate, reward

 and retain employees who believe in, and live by, our culture and values.
-The Bank endeavors to encourage
+The Bank endeavours to encourage

 entrepreneurship by creating a working environment that motivates high performance so that all employees can